 Not only had I never been to Chicago before this trip – I had never been anywhere in the state of Illinois and I was about to learn a lot about the state.
 When you grow up in one part of the U.S. you don’t really know what’s going on elsewhere – you know, like I never thought of Illinois as farming country…

+Exploring Chicago, day two.
 Okay, admit it.
 When you travel to a new city you just want to climb on board one of those double-decker, cheesy looking, brightly painted buses that drive tourists all around the city.
-Right?!
+Right?
 Today, was the day.
 After wandering Chicago yesterday, we decided the bus was the order of the day.

 We were in the tasting room of G.H.
 Mumm’s Champagne Cellars in Reims, located in northern France, sipping and comparing the lovely bubbly in our champagne flutes when our guide asked us if we knew about Route 66.
 “Of course,” we said, “as a matter of fact we’ve driven the route.”
-His smiled broadened as he told us that Route 66 is very popular in Europe and many aspire to travel to the U.S. because they want to drive Route 66.
+His smiled broadened as he told us that Route 66 is very popular in Europe and many aspire to travel to the U.S. just so they can make the drive.
+Who knew?